DuqueDeTuring/books2explore/readme.md

 - Failure Is Not an Option: Mission Control From Mercury to Apollo 13 and Beyond by Gene Kranz
 - Fall; or, Dodge in Hell: A Novel	Fall; or, Dodge in Hell: A Novel by Neal Stephenson (Hardcover)
 - Falling to Earth: An Apollo 15 Astronaut's Journey to the Moon by Al Worden
+- Family Values and the Rise of the Christian Right, Seth Dowland (ref “Jesus and John Wayne”, chapter 4,8)
 - Fascism, Power, and Individual Rights: Escape from Freedom, To Have or To Be?, and The Anatomy of Human Destructiveness	Fascism, Power, and Individual Rights: Escape from Freedom, To Have or To Be?, and The Anatomy of Human Destructiveness by Erich Fromm (Kindle Edition) |
 - Fashion Magazine by Alec Soth (v.
 3)	Fashion Magazine by Alec Soth (v.
 3) by Alec Soth, Karl Lagerfeld (Paperback) |
 - Faster: The Acceleration of Just About Everything	Faster: The Acceleration of Just About Everything by James Gleick (Paperback)